-To create fiberglass, different raw materials such as (silica, sand, limestone, kaolin clay, and dolomite) are melted in a furnace until they reach a melting point.
-The melted glass is then extruded through tiny brushings or spinnerets to produce tiny extrusions called filaments.
-These filaments are of two common types that are continuous filaments and staple filaments.
-The filaments are then sized (coated in a chemical finish) and bundled into rovings.
-The number and quantity of the filaments in a roving and how thick the individual filaments are determine the weight of the glass fibers, which is typically expressed in yield.
+The two types of filaments are continuous filaments and staple filaments.
+The filaments are sized (coated in a chemical finish) and bundled into rovings.
+The number and quantity of the filaments in a roving and how thick the individual filaments are determines the weight of the glass fibers, which is expressed in yield.

 The initial stage of fiberglass manufacture is called batching.
 This is when raw materials are prepared to be fed into the furnace.
 In this stage, raw materials must be carefully weighed in exact quantities and thoroughly mixed (batched).
 Due to increased technology batching has become automated, using computerized weighing units and enclosed material transport systems.

 The batch is fed into the furnace, after it is prepared, where it will melt.
 The raw materials are fed into the furnace to begin the melting process.
 Electricity, fossil fuel, or a combination of the two can be used to heat the furnace.
 The temperature must be precisely controlled to maintain a smooth, steady flow of the molten glass.